Dried Fruits And Nuts For Babies

 Is there any specific dried fruit or nut that should be included at a particular age in children’s diet?

 It is beneficial to include 2–3 soaked almonds or walnuts in children’s diet, once a day, from the age of two years.
-It aids memory and concentration, and improves overall health.
+These aid in the development of memory and concentration, and improve overall health.

-Once children reach puberty and enter adolescence, it is beneficial to include dried fruits and nuts in the diet, on a daily basis, as they are a store of nutrients and help in proper growth and development.
-Including dried fruits such as raisins, dates, figs and apricots in young girls’ diet is also known to help cope with menstrual pains.
+Once children reach puberty and enter adolescence, it is beneficial to include dried fruits and nuts in the diet on a daily basis, as they are storehouses of nutrients.
+Including dried fruits such as raisins, dates, figs and apricots in young girls’ diet is also known to help them cope with menstrual pain.

 Doesn’t consumption of nuts lead to weight gain?

 Dried fruits and nuts are concentrated sources of calories.
-However, only if a child consumes dried fruits and nuts beyond the recommended intake, would his total calorie intake go beyond his daily requirements.
-And, that excess consumption of calories may result in weight gain.
+So, only if a child consumes dried fruits and nuts beyond the recommended intake, would his total calorie intake go beyond his daily requirements.
+And, that excess consumption may result in weight gain.

 Similarly, even though nuts have fats in them, consumption in right quantities do not increase blood cholesterol.
-In fact, as dried fruits and nuts are rich in fibre, minerals and vitamins, their inclusion in children’s daily diet can help keep blood sugar, cholesterol and blood pressure under control and prevent obesity.
-Only when consumption is very high as compared to the recommended intake, would there be a fluctuation in cholesterol levels leading to fattening.
+In fact, as dried fruits and nuts are rich in fibre, minerals and vitamins, their inclusion in children’s daily diet help keep blood sugar, cholesterol and blood pressure under control and prevent obesity.
+Only when consumption is very high would there be a fluctuation in cholesterol levels, leading to fattening.